mikebailey/pandas/doc/source/enhancingperf.rst

            del a
            df.eval('a < b')

-There are two different parsers and and two different engines you can use as the backend.

 :func:`~pandas.eval` Parsers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+There are two different parsers and and two different engines you can use as
+the backend.

-The default ``"pandas"`` parser allows a more intuitive syntax for expressing
+The default ``'pandas'`` parser allows a more intuitive syntax for expressing
 query-like operations (comparisons, conjunctions and disjunctions).
 In
 particular, the precedence of the ``&`` and ``|`` operators is made equal to
 the precedence of the corresponding boolean operations ``and`` and ``or``.